 Since traffic forecasting is an important supporting technology for the deployment of intelligent transportation systems, it has always been a research hotspot.
 Although there are already many good predictive models in the field of traffic flow prediction, deep learning, as a new Computational Intelligence method (CI), has attracted much research attention.
 In this Section, a deep learning framework is introduced to build our predictive models.
 The application of a deep learning framework to the field of transportation has proven that it can achieve good performance in real traffic prediction problems (Lv et al., 2015; Koesdwiady et al., 2016; Polson and Sokolov, 2017).
-In this paper, we present our prediction framework as shown in Figure 2.
+In this paper, we present our prediction framework as shown in Figure 1.

-Figure 2 Framework for traffic flow prediction.
+Figure 1 Framework for traffic flow prediction.

-Figure 2 is a flowchart of the proposed traffic flow prediction framework in this paper.
+Figure 1 is a flowchart of the proposed traffic flow prediction framework in this paper.
 The road traffic data is pre-processed into a matrix form according to temporal and spatial dimensions, as described in Section 2.3.1.The spatial and temporal correlation analysis are conducted in Section 2.1.2.
-The optimal input data size is determined by spatial-temporal correlation analysis and STFSA, which are given in Sections 2.1.1 and Section 2.3, respectively.
+The optimal input data size is determined STFSA, which is given in Sections 2.2.
 For the prediction method, we use CNN as our prediction model.
 The inner boxes are the process of determining CNN neural network hyper-parameters that can affect the results of neural network learning and the final regression prediction and they are specified during the training process.
 The predictive model building process and the specific hyper-parameter configuration are detailed in Section 2.3.
 The output in the above figure is the predicted output of the model on the test set, which is described in Section 3.

 2.1.2 Spatio-temporal correlation

 Traffic data can contain much information; however, selecting the information relevant to the research problem is the key point.
 Generally, the process of traffic flow evolution contains some common patterns and randomness.
 Therefore, the prediction of traffic flow should take into account the temporal correlation of traffic data over time.
 The traffic data acquisition interval obtained in this paper is five minutes.
-We perform an autocorrelation analysis of the actual traffic flow, as shown in Figure 1(a).
-We can see from the figure that the actual traffic flow data shows significant autocorrelation properties, which means that the traffic flow data is not a stationary sequence data, and there is a strong time correlation.
+We perform an autocorrelation analysis of the actual traffic flow, as shown in Figure 2(a).
+We can see from the figure that the actual traffic flow data shows significant autocorrelation properties, which means that the traffic flow data is not a stationary sequence data, and there is a strong temporal correlation.

-Figure 1 Correlation analyses: (a) temporal correlation of the predicted road section; (b) spatial correlation between detection points.
+Figure 2 Correlation analyses: (a) temporal correlation of the predicted road section; (b) spatial correlation between detection observation points.

 In addition to the temporal correlation, the observation point data at different observation points also have a great influence on traffic prediction.
 Since the upstream vehicle will eventually reach the downstream, the downstream vehicle will affect the current observation traffic and upstream traffic flow changes, which intrinsically affects the next evolution of traffic flow in current observation point.
 To this end, we perform cross-correlation analysis of traffic flow sequence data at different observation points on the road.
 The Pearson correlation coefficient was introduced as a criterion for assessing the strength of relevance by Sun et al. (2006):